-In common with pilot operated pressure control valves, this direct operated unit incorporates a regulated air pressure over fuel pressure bias.
-In this direct operated unit the bias is provided by the main piston spring, which is not adjustable.
+In common with pilot operated pressure control valves, this direct operated unit incorporates an air pressure over regulated fuel pressure bias.
+In this direct operated unit, however, the bias is provided by the main piston spring, which is not adjustable.